-We also suggest looking at the Private Housing Guide, produced by the University of London Housing Services, is also packed with really useful information about renting privately in London.
+- The Private Housing Guide, which is packed with really useful information about renting privately in London

 Important to know: